 Scrounge up a wooden spool, cut it in half, and cut a piece of 5/16″ dowel to a length of 2 1/8″.
 Securely glue one end of the dowel inside one half of the spool (so that the ends of both are flush).
 Then slip the “axle” through the hole in the duck’s body, glue on the other half of the spool and check for free rotation of the wheels.

-Paint the exposed portions of the wheels and axle with the polyurethane, screw a small “eye” into the front of the duck, tie on a stout string and the toy is complete (See Diagram).
+Paint the exposed portions of the wheels and axle with the polyurethane, screw a small “eye” into the front of the duck, tie on a stout string and the toy is complete.

-Toy Parachute, Spear the Fish, and a Shape Puzzle
+Wooden Toy Parachute, Spear the Fish, and Shape Puzzle

 “Toys that entertain are all right,” Talkeetna, Alaska’s Gretchen Walker states, “but toys that entertain and teach are even better.”